Mian Dido Jamwal

-Mian Dido Jamwal was a Dogra Rajput warrior from the Jamwal clan who rebelled against the overlords of Jammu during the Sikh Empire of Ranjit Singh.
+Mian Dido Jamwal (1780-1821) was a Dogra Rajput warrior from the Jamwal clan who rebelled against the overlords of Jammu during the Sikh Empire of Maharaja Ranjit Singh.
 He was descended from Raja Hari Dev of Jammu.
 Mian Dido was extremely popular among the common people of Jammu, and even today he is the subject of several ballads and legends.
 He is considered a hero and propagator of the regional identity of Jammu in political terms.
 He was killed by the troops of Gulab Singh after being surrounded.

 Early life

 According to oral tradition, Mian Dido was born in 1780, to Mian Hazara Singh (jagirdar of Jagti village) in Jagti village, Jammu.
 He was the descendant of Raja Hari Dev of Jammu after six generations, Raja Hari Dev was the common ancestor of both Mian Dido and Gulab Singh, the founder of the Dogra dynasty and the first ruler of Jammu and Kashmir princely state.
 Mian Hazara Singh started to train his son as a swordsman and archer right from his childhood.